Area51 Project - Mike's 2006 Powertek REV:

 In fact, during the trip we received another 30cm snow which made for truly epic riding conditions the following day!

-Snowdrifts were plentiful, definitely the trip Project REV had been waiting for since it was rebuilt in 2012-2013, and it handled the trip perfectly with no major issues at all.
+Snowdrifts were plentiful, this was definitely the trip Project Powertek had been waiting for since it was rebuilt in 2012-2013, and it handled the trip perfectly with no major issues at all.

-In traditional East Coast fashion, this trip got rained out like so many annual trips that came before it.
+In traditional East Coast fashion, this trip went wet and soggy like so many annual trips that came before it.

 Water on the ponds isn't a major issue, it keeps the sled quite cool.
 The problem lies when temperatures drop and all you're left with is glare ice which will cause liquid cooled sleds to overheat and all sleds to melt Hyfax.